Leonard Retel Helmrich: Biography

+In 2017, Helmrich had a heart attack in Lebanon.
+He went without oxygen for 9 minutes, but later recovered.

+Helmrich died on 15 July 2023, at the age of 63.

-Single Shot Cinema
+Single shot cinema

-Single Shot Cinema is a way of filming that enables one to shoot a scene in one single take using just one camera moving fluidly around the subject recording all the camera angles that express one's personal feeling and perception of that moment.
+Single shot cinema is a way of filming that enables one to shoot a scene in one single take using just one camera moving fluidly around the subject recording all the camera angles that express one's personal feeling and perception of that moment.
 The camera moves steadily and fluidly while constantly changing angles.
+As Leonard Retel Helmrich described:

+“I try to keep the camera moving at all times.
+Very slow or very fast but always moving, even if it is less noticeable e.g. when a person is speaking.
+Just like the surface of water, which is never completely motionless.”

 The idea is to use fast and slow, high and low, close and far camera movements in a single shot within a scene.
 In this way, the camera movement itself becomes the primary cinematic expression.

-"In "Shape of the Moon" (2004) a barefoot man crosses a railroad trestle a thousand feet above an Indonesian valley, stepping briskly along a beam barely wider than his feet.
+To maintain shot stability, Leonard created a device called the Comodo Orbit for mounting the camera.
+By facilitating free movement within a space, this technique permits filming from diverse and sometimes unconventional angles, enabling close-up shots of both people and animals.
+This technique is exemplified in Shape of the Moon (2004)."In Shape of the Moon (2004) a barefoot man crosses a railroad trestle a thousand feet above an Indonesian valley, stepping briskly along a beam barely wider than his feet.
 We see him from behind.
 We see him from above.
 Most alarming, we see him from the side, by means of a camera that seems mounted in midair.
 It's breathtaking, what the subject is doing.
 But a man with a camera is doing it too."
 John Anderson, The New York Times.